jrdalino/aws-ecs-ec2-terraform/README.md

-# Terraform module to provision an AWS ECS Cluster w/ EC2 Launch Type
+# Terraform module to provision an AWS ECS Cluster using EC2 Launch Type

 ## This creates the following resources:
 - ECS Cluster